 In Mass Effect 3, you will hear the words "Those were desperate times." a lot when anyone mentions the Rachni War and the following Krogan Rebellion in the presence of Turians or Salarians.

 Mordin: Had to be me.
 Someone else might have gotten it wrong.

 When confronting a batarian who accuses Shepard of terrorism because of his/her destruction of the Bahak system, Shepard admits that s/he felt (and still feels) great guilt about it but still claims that it needed to be done.

 The Charm outcome of the Admiral Zaal'Koris rescue mission in 3.
-The Admiral takes a very admirable The Men First approach and insists you rescue his men and leave him behind, but at that stage - unless you imported a bad save, or no save at all - you need him, in person, up on the bridge of a quarian ship in order to save the maximum number of lives, and with the Charm option you explain that to him.
+The Admiral takes a very admirable The Men First approach and insists you rescue his men and leave him behind, but at that stage - unless you imported a bad save, no save at all, or have a good one and proceed to do absolutely perfectly in every other regard - you need him, in person, up on the bridge of a quarian ship in order to save the maximum number of lives, and with the Charm option you explain that to him.
 He accepts your logic, even though he's still not particularly pleased.